Best Merchant Account Providers

 How Does a Merchant Account Work?

-Merchant accounts work to process transactions so that customers can make sales with a debit card or credit card.
+Merchant accounts work to process transactions so customers can make sales with a debit card or credit card.

 Here is the 4-step process of a debit card or credit card transaction and how a merchant account works: